acgetchell/mundus-atrox/src/journals/sixth.md

 6. *Tysnera* casts Hold Person on the Bugbear Chief, who Saves.
 7. *Viker* heals *Geral*.
 8. *Wulrif* Hexes the Drow but misses with Eldritch Blast.
-9. Actius gets up and casts Eldritch Blast but misses.
+9. *Actias* gets up and casts Eldritch Blast but misses.
 10. *Geral* uses Commander's Strike on me to hit the Bugbear Chief.
 I swing and do 21 damage! *Geral* uses Action Surge and hits, doing 5 more damage.
 11. A Bugbear attacks me and misses both swings.
 The Bugbear Chief riding the wolf swings at *Geral* and hits once, doing 12 damage.
 12. Orky hits the Bugbear Chief with Searing Smite and deals 21 damage.